Guidelines for Visitors to Division of Juvenile Justice Facilities

-Questions regarding visiting should be directed to the ward’s parole agent or youth correctional counselor.
+Questions regarding visiting should be directed to the youth’s parole agent or youth correctional counselor.
 To learn more about the Division of Juvenile Justice, click this link to visit the DJJ Home Page.

 Visiting During COVID-19

-In person family visitation is currently suspended.
+In person family visitation has resumed under the Reopening plan.
 The Visiting Program is subject to suspension without advanced notice.

 - N.A.
 Chaderjian: firstname.lastname@example.org

 - Pine Grove: email@example.com PGYCC visitation on Sundays only

 Youth will be subject to the COVID-19 screening process prior to leaving their living unit, and shall not be allowed to visit should they display symptoms of COVID-19 or are on quarantine or isolation status.